hungaikev/soma/README.md

 - [ ] [Working remotely, 4 years in](https://jvns.ca/blog/2018/02/18/working-remotely--4-years-in/)
 - [ ] [The Stress of Remote Working](https://hackernoon.com/the-stress-of-remote-working-38be5bdcf4da)

-The harder a task or an undertaking is, the more I stand to grow as a result of doing it — even if I don’t do it perfectly.

 ### September 2018
 - [ ] [Scala’s Types of Types](https://ktoso.github.io/scala-types-of-types/)